avabellaw/shark-quiz/readme.md

 I spent a lot of time trying to debug why questions from questions.js was an empty array.
 It turned out that I needed to use "module.exports = questions" instead of "module.exports = {questions}".
 This fixed my bug in jest.

+Event listeners don't work in jest unless they're added after the page is loaded.
+I fixed this by moving the event listeners over to init();.
+At first I thought it was to do with JQuery and therefore I tried adding the event listeners using vanilla js.
+This gave an error through jest saying that the element doesn't exist yet.
+This prompted me to move the code into init() which worked.
+I then tried switching back to using JQuery and this worked bringing me to the conclusion I just had to move the code into init().
+Had I followed the red, green refractor approach earlier I would have noticed this sooner as the timeout I was using was making the test pass no matter what.

 ### Manual Testing

 ### Further Testing